tontheonelove/comfyui-prompt-collection/README.md

 | <img src="/asset/ComfyUI_00007_.png" width="150" />     | 🤗 [Prompt](prompt/A%2020-year-old%20girl%20long%20brown%20hair.md)      | NO

- `indoor portrait of a young woman with fair skin and dark hair framing her face.
-She has a neutral expression and is looking directly at the camera.
-A light brown towel is wrapped around her head, covering her hair.
-She is wearing a delicate, light pink lace bra with thin straps.
-Her arms are raised, with her hands positioned behind her head, holding the towel in place.
-The background is softly blurred, suggesting an interior setting.
-Hints of a window with natural light filtering through, curtains, and a potted plant with green leaves are visible.`

 # example result (with Lora SamsungCam UltraReal)
 <img src="/asset/ComfyUI_00031_.png" width="250" />
 -----------------------------------------------------------------------------------------